sanjanaramprasad/sanjanaramprasad.github.io/trials-summarizer.md

 [Sanjana Ramprasad](https://www.khoury.northeastern.edu/people/sanjana-ramprasad/), [Denis Jered McInerney](https://www.khoury.northeastern.edu/people/denis-jered-mcinerney/), [Iain Marshall](https://kclpure.kcl.ac.uk/portal/iain.marshall.html), [Byron Wallace](https://www.byronwallace.com/)

 ### Overview
 We present TrialsSummarizer, a prototype for summarizing reports of randomized controlled trials of medical interventions, which are the gold standard for evidence-based care.
-This is work builds on prior work Ian Marshall[^1].
+This is work builds on prior work by Ian Marshall[^1].

 Realizing the aim of evidence-based care has become increasingly difficult owing to the rapid growth of medical literature.
 The use of summarization methods to provide concise overviews of all evidence relevant to a clinical question can be used to alleviate this difficulty.